pymupdf/PyMuPDF/docs/app2.rst

 DICT (or JSON)
 ~~~~~~~~~~~~~~~~

-:meth:`TextPage.extractDICT` (or *Page.get_text("dict")*) output fully reflects the structure of a *TextPage* and provides image content and position details (*bbox* -- boundary boxes in pixel units) for every block and line.
-This information can be used to present text in another reading order if required (e.g. from top-left to bottom-right).
-Images are stored as *bytes* (*bytearray* in Python 2) for DICT output and base64 encoded strings for JSON output.
+:meth:`TextPage.extractDICT` (or *Page.get_text("dict", sort=False)*) output fully reflects the structure of a *TextPage* and provides image content and position detail (*bbox* -- boundary boxes in pixel units) for every block, line and span.
+Images are stored as *bytes* for DICT output and base64 encoded strings for JSON output.

 For a visuallization of the dictionary structure have a look at :ref:`textpagedict`.